City of Brampton Logo

 How is catchbasin cleaning prioritized in Brampton?

-The City inspects and cleans catchbasins each year to remove the stored pollutants.
-The inspection involves removing the grates from the surface of the road, measuring the depth of stored pollutants, and where required, removing the material using vacuum trucks.
-Catchbasin cleaning is prioritized in locations where more pollution is produced like in industrial and commercial areas.
+The City inspects and cleans catchbasins each year to remove the accumulated pollutants.
+The inspection process involves removing the grates from the road surface, measuring the depth of stored material, and where necessary, using vaccuum trucks to remove it.

 Removing pollutants from catchbasins